kevinptx/hotel_reservation/README.md

 The project utilizes the Java programming language to allow one to increase their Java development skills to an advanced level.

 The project may be run by executing the [HotelReservationApp](https://github.com/kevinptx/hotel_reservation/blob/main/src/com/udacity/gm/scholarship/hotelreservation/HotelReservationApp.java) class on your favorite Java IDE.
-For Java programming, I use [IntelliJ IDEA] (https://www.jetbrains.com/idea/).
+For Java programming, I use [IntelliJ IDEA](https://www.jetbrains.com/idea/).

 ![hotel_reservation](https://github.com/kevinptx/hotel_reservation/blob/main/hotel_reservation.gif)